 Why I Avoid Conventional Candles

-In a nutshell, artificial fragrance is the devil.
+In a nutshell, artificial fragrance is gross and bad for you.
 It’s seriously horrible when people wear perfume or cologne, or they’ve used scented fabric softener/detergent or when artificial air fresheners are being used.

 I get headaches, nausea, fatigue and sore sinuses.
 While having this sensitivity may make you feel sorry for me, I actually think it is a blessing in a way to be able to sense when toxic chemicals are present.
 Because whether you have these reactions or not it doesn’t change the fact that they are bad for you and the environment!
 My friends and family should thank me for being their personal toxin detector.